PlanSys2/ros2_planning_system/plansys2_docs/tutorials/tut_2_patrol.md

 ros2 launch patrol_navigation_example patrol_example_launch.py
 ```

-This command launchs plansys2 and the nodes that implements the actions (move and patrol).
+This command launches plansys2 and the nodes that implements the actions (move and patrol).
 The navigation param `autostart` is set to `true`, and the amcl is set to the starting position of the robot.
 This position is `wp_control`.
 We will use the next waypoints (x, y, yaw):

 - wp_control (-2.0, -4.0, 0.0) - This is the starting point
 - wp1 (0.0, -2.0, 0.0)